Skip to main content

 Supported Algorithms: EC & RSA (not yet ML-DSA)

-To export your PKCS#12 bundle, update the values of label (e.g. p12-bundle), password, pkcs12ContainerPassword and chose type to be PKCS12 and execute the following request:
+To export your PKCS#12 bundle, set the values of label, password, pkcs12ContainerPassword according to your choice.
+Set the type to be PKCS12.
+Then execute the request:

 GET: /v1/key/export/plain